 - If you do not have insurance coverage for uninsured drivers, contact a Long Beach car accident attorney.
 He or she can pursue aggressive legal action against the at-fault driver to secure damages on your behalf.

 If you are still having difficulty finding the insurance information of the at-fault driver, contact an attorney for additional assistance.
-Your attorney will have the resources necessary to find the insurance information and negotiate with insurance companies to release the details of the policy.
+Your Long beach personal injury lawyer will have the resources necessary to find the insurance information and negotiate with insurance companies to release the details of the policy.